 The Godfather is all about the mafia, which is why it may surprise you to learn that the word "mafia" is never actually said in the film—and there's a good reason for that.
 Back in the '70s, when the movie was being made, those who were involved in organized crime weren't keen on the idea of a film that could make them look bad.

 When Paramount Pictures announced the project, the Italian-American Civil Rights League (which was led by Joseph Colombo, boss of the Colombo crime family) launched an intimidation campaign to keep those working on the film in line.
 "There were major threats, they were serious," Gianni Russo, an actor who appeared in the film and had real-life mob connections, told ShortList.
 Fortunately, both the producers and the mob were able to make a deal: the show could go on as long as all mentions of "mafia" were deleted from the script.

-It's no secret that it can get mighty cold in some parts of Canada, but that doesn't make it any more believable that it once got so chilly that it was as cold as Mars.
-The lowest recorded temperature in the country's history happened on February 3, 1947, at Snag Airport, approximately 18 miles east of the Alaska-Yukon border, when it dropped to a bone-chilling -81.4° Fahrenheit, which is one degree colder than the -80° Fahrenheit average temperature of Mars, according to NASA.
+It's no secret that it can get mighty cold in some parts of Canada, but who knew that our neighbor to north could get as chilly as Mars?
+The lowest recorded temperature in the country's history happened on Feb.
+3, 1947, at Snag Airport—approximately 18 miles east of the Alaska-Yukon border.
+It dropped to a bone-chilling -81.4° Fahrenheit, which is one degree colder than the -80° Fahrenheit average temperature of Mars, according to NASA.
 If you were wondering, the average temperature on Earth is 57° Fahrenheit.